 When applying for a Marriage or Civil Union License the couple must first meet the general requirements and restrictions, listed below.

-- Provide Social Security Number (Required) – Per Colorado Revised Statute § 14-2-105, social security numbers are required on the marriage license application.
+- Provide Social Security Number (Required) – Per Colorado Revised Statute, the last four digits of a social security number is required on a marriage license application.
+The entire social security number is required for a Civil Union.
 If an applicant does not have a social security number, an affidavit provided by the Clerk’s Office must be signed stating that the party does not have a social security number.

 - Provide proof of Identity (Required)